freckle/slack-notify-action/README.md

       }
 ```

-If this file gets too big you can store it in the repository instead:
+If this content gets too big, you can store it in the repository instead:

 ```yaml
 - uses: freckle/slack-notify-action@v1